netboxlabs/console-docs/docs/netbox-enterprise/nbe-release-notes-1.x.md

 ## 1.0.1

-1.0.1 is focused on bugs encountered during the initial beta rollout of the NetBox Enterprise application.
+Provides bug fixes encountered during the initial rollout of the NetBox Enterprise application.

 ## 1.0.0